fritzy/Dulcimer/README.md

 <a name='def-derive'></a>
 __derive__

-`derive` is a function that returns a value whenever the field is accessed (which can be quite frequent.
+`derive` is a function that returns a value whenever the field is accessed (which can be quite frequent).
 The `this` context, is the current model instance, so you can access other fields.

 Example: